We created this open-source online branding workshop to help teams kick off their brand identity work.

 The workshop and its toolkit are free to use, edit, customize, and share.
 We made them because we wanted to help teams get a better start to creating something meaningful.
 It is by no means a replacement for professional branding work, which entails research, strategy, design, and much more.
 We expect teams to use it as a kickoff and then work with experts, whether here at Madeo or elsewhere.

-The workshop is based on the 3-hour brand sprint by Google Ventures.
+The workshop is based on the 3-hour brand sprint by Jake Knapp of Google Ventures.
 It’s designed to take less than half the time, be inclusive to team members working remotely, and a better fit for those who prefer to reflect alone and then discuss as a team.
+Since the initial launch of the workshop, it has now been shared and used by hundreds of teams in multiple countries, and Jake Knapp of Google Ventures agrees that it takes less time and thinks it is “Super cool!”
+(Thanks, Jake!).

 The workshop is something that you can do with 3 to 6 team members and you don’t need branding expertise to do it.
 It is not focused on a specific industry and I think it can be equally used by startups, nonprofit organizations, or traditional companies.